IT-Comrades/Switchvox-Bell-System/README.md

 1. **Wait 1 second:**  This gives a short buffer for the call to be answered.
 1. **Send DTMF tones "00":**  Change this to match how your TIM handles sending a page and setting the corresponding zone (if your PA has zone paging).
 In my case, 0 for page, 0 for All zones.
 1. **Wait 2 seconds:**  I include a 2 second wait here because my PA system is setup to perform a built-in pre-page tone that sounds before you can actually speak.
-1. **Play sound:** SelPlays the corresponding sound file from your stored sounds on the Switchvox.
+1. **Play sound:** Plays the corresponding sound file from your stored sounds on the Switchvox.
 1. **End the call:** This is pretty self explanatory.

 ### Create Your Bell Scripts: